jdbean/blog-mirror/_posts/2018-10-01-scraping-with-nokogiri.md

 html = open("http://www.nokogiri.org/")
 ```

-Next, we'll use the `Nokogiri::HTML` method to take the string of HTML returned by open-uri's `open` method and convert it into what Nokogiri terms a "NodeSet" and store it as a variable named "page".
+Next, we'll use the `Nokogiri::HTML` method to take the string of HTML returned by Open-URI's `open` method and convert it into what Nokogiri terms a "NodeSet" and store it as a variable named "page".

 ```ruby
 page = Nokogiri::HTML(html)
 ```

 So what does this look like?
 The output of `puts page` is something like this:

 ```html